What Is The Function Of Hair Shaft? | Vital Hair Facts

 Keratin proteins dominate hair shaft composition but other elements contribute critically as well:

-- Lipids: Present between cuticle cells creating hydrophobic barriers preventing excessive water absorption.
+• Lipids: Present between cuticle cells creating hydrophobic barriers that help limit excessive water absorption and surface damage.

-- Water Content: Influences flexibility; too little causes brittleness while too much weakens structure.
+• Water Content: Influences flexibility; too little causes brittleness while too much swelling can temporarily weaken structure.

-A healthy balance among these components ensures optimal performance of protective roles while maintaining shine and softness.
+A healthy balance among these components ensures optimal performance of protective roles while maintaining shine, softness, and resilience during daily grooming and environmental exposure.

 Table: Key Components of Hair Shaft and Their Functions